-The goal of this website is to provide missing tutorials in the domain of C++ and Qt framework.
+The goal of this website is to provide missing tutorials and publications in the domain of C++ and Qt framework.
 The website exists since 2013 and attempts to explain topics of intermediate difficulty in an approachable manner.
+Most recently, the website attempts to challenge traditional methods of explaining code.
 While the website strives to provide real-life coding examples, for educational reasons it occasionally simplifies certain problems.

 The website is currently focused on general topics that concern GUI applications (deployment, help, file I/O), the QGraphics capability of the Qt framework, multithreading in Qt, STL-related topics in C++.
-While these topics will remain of interest in the future, the predominant focus of the website is going to shift to design patterns and new features introduced by C++11, C++14, and C++17 (smart pointers, move semantics and functional programming concepts).
+While these topics will remain of interest in the future, the predominant focus of the website is going to shift to functional programming concepts in C++.

 Unless stated otherwise, the source code and code snippets published on this website are public domain and you are free to use them as you please without explicitly mentioning the source.
-You are free to use the images as long as you visibly mention the source.
+Images in the section C++ Infographics cannot be used for commercial purposes without explicit permission.